pietrobolcato/azure-minimal-custom-deployment/README.md

 ## Cloud deploy

 Now you're ready to deploy to the cloud.
+First, we have to register the model:

+`az ml model create --path cloud/mnist-model-1/model --name mnist-model --version 1`

-The commands remain basically unaltered.
-Simply we remove the `--local` flag:
+Then, the following commands remain basically unaltered with respect to local development.
+We simply remove the `--local` flag:

 `az ml online-endpoint create -f cloud/deployment/endpoint.yaml`

-`az ml online-deployment create -f cloud/deployment/deployment.yaml`
+`az ml online-deployment create -f cloud/deployment/deployment.yaml --all-traffic`

 Once these commands are succesfully executed, we can test our cloud deployment: